anna-x-li/MacroEnergy.jl/docs/src/Manual/assets/thermalheating.md

 }
 ```

-Users can refer to the [Adding Asset Constraints to a System](@ref) section of the User Guide for a list of all the constraints that can be applied to the different components of a fuel heating asset.
+Users can refer to the [Adding Asset Constraints to a System](@ref) section of the User Guide for a list of all the constraints that can be applied to the different components of a thermal heating asset.

 #### Default constraints
-To simplify the input file and the asset configuration, the following constraints are applied to the fuel heating asset by default:
+To simplify the input file and the asset configuration, the following constraints are applied to the thermal heating asset by default:

 - [Balance constraint](@ref balance_constraint_ref) (applied to the transformation component)
 - [Capacity constraint](@ref capacity_constraint_ref) (applied to the heat edge)